CAMBI-tech/BciPy/README.md

 git push --tags'
 ```

-### Create a release on GitHub
+### Create GitHub Release

 Using the tag you just created, create a release on GitHub.
 Include the release notes from the CHANGELOG in the description.
+See https://github.com/CAMBI-tech/BciPy/releases for examples.

 ### Contributions Welcome!
 --------------------------